-- In S2, at the end of World War One, Lady Mary Crawley idly threatens to bob her hair.
+- In series 2, at the end of World War One, Lady Mary Crawley idly threatens to bob her hair.
 However, she is quite conservative and keeps her gorgeous raven hair long.

 - Lady Rose wears a fashionable curly bob with headbands.
 She represents the new breed of "Bright Young Things", who delighted in shocking society with their antics.
 Rose carries out her most shocking antics in Series 4, she loses the radical haircut for a wavy, halfway-to-shoulder-length look halfway between a bob and a more traditional cut.